- About JCC Menu

 Your Rights under FERPA

-The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student educational records.
+Jefferson Community College recognizes The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) as a Federal Law that protects the privacy of student educational records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 When a student, regardless of age, begins attending a postsecondary institution, FERPA rights transfer to the student.

 The Family Educational Rights and Privacy Act (FERPA) provides students with certain rights with respect to their educational records.